CBD For Your Cat’s Mobility: How This Hemp Based Supplement Can Help

 Removing all traces of THC requires an expensive extra step in the manufacturing process.
 While most companies skip this step, eliminating THC is a top priority for Cannanine™ Organic Full Spectrum CBD Oil from Hemp.
 Formulated with cats and dogs in mind, Cannanine is also free of heavy metals, harmful bacteria, yeast, mold, and other toxins.
 View the Certificate of Analysis here.

-Cannanine is made from all-natural human-grade ingredients including organic Colorado-grown hemp to ensure safe, powerful relief from your cat’s joint pain.
+Cannanine is made from all-natural human-grade ingredients including organic Colorado-grown hemp to ensure safe, powerful relief from your cat’s joint discomfort.

 If you would like to learn more about how Cannanine can help improve your cat’s life, check out these resources: